Biden, Warren, Sanders face scrutiny at Democratic debate | New Country 923

 “I’m not pushing Medicare for All whether you want it or not,” Buttigieg said.

-Associated Press writer Thomas Beaumont in Altoona, Iowa, contributed to this report.
+Associated Press writer Thomas Beaumont in Des Moines, Iowa, contributed to this report.